 If you want your sales compensation to be aligned with your company’s goals and the needs of your sales force, there are a few steps you can follow.
 I go over the details of these steps in the article In Full Alignment: Connecting Sales Compensation to Company Goals, published in the March edition of the WorldatWork Sales Compensation Focus newsletter.

-If you have any questions regarding this topic, I’d be happy to discuss!
-Also, check out these other useful resources on how to keep your organization strategically aligned:
+Check out these other useful resources on how to keep your organization strategically aligned: